effi flo

 Principal Talent Engineer & Co-Founder, Effi Flo

-Why I'm Writing This Guide
+Why This Guide Exists

 I've been using Clay since 2022 - amongst the first few agencies to use Clay for recruiting agency operations: BD, sourcing, and everything in between.
 Before Effi Flo existed, I was running Canada Mentors, a recruitment firm I founded, and Clay was one of the first tools that showed me what was possible when you combined data enrichment with recruiting workflows.